 A work culture that respects ALL cultures can become a reality through DE&I programs.
-It starts with recognizing that not everyone practices the same belief, holidays, and traditions.
-DE&I initiatives like personalizing virtual bulletin boards help to communicate with colleagues during special occasions appropriately.
+Building a more inclusive culture starts with recognizing that not everyone practices the same belief, holidays, and traditions.
+DE&I initiatives like personalizing virtual bulletin boards allow employees to communicate with colleagues during special occasions appropriately.

-HR leaders can also make this initiative fun by creating communication plans showcasing these differences.
-It can be a blog getting to know a culture through an employee, or a “social-media-takeover” where someone can take pictures or produce a video about their holiday traditions, or how they cook breakfast from whichever part of the world they are working remotely as of the moment.
+HR leaders can also make the DE&I initiative fun by creating communication plans showcasing differences between employees, which can be a blog getting to know a culture through an employee, a “social-media-takeover” where someone can take pictures or produce a video about their holiday traditions, or how they cook breakfast from where employees are working remotely as of the moment.

 Aside from building awareness, these kinds of programs also target the sense of belongingness of an employee at work—hitting the entire values of DE&I at the same time.
 On top of that, an inclusive workplace can lead to higher employee retention.
-So, if employees feel valued for who they are—culture and all—they stay.
+So, if employees feel valued for who they are—culture and all—they are more likely to stay.

 5. Anti-harassment in the workplace.

 Work is one of the places where harassment and discrimination happen predominantly, which is why one should also emphasize how the initiative can address the possible harassment that might take place when creating DE&I programs.
 Creating a code of conduct would be a good start.

-A safe and secure work environment should accompany these inclusivity and diversity pieces of training to ensure that everyone is safe from potential risks.
-Teaching self-defense and opening emergency helplines that are accessible any time of the day can be helpful for emergencies in the office.
+A safe and secure work environment should accompany inclusivity and diversity pieces of training to ensure that everyone is safe from potential risks.
+Offering safety training and opening emergency helplines that are accessible at any time of the day can be helpful for emergencies in the workplace.

 As much as possible, DE&I programs should be able to prevent harassment from materializing.
 However, if worse comes to worst, these initiatives must be designed proactively—with plans ready to be implemented to help employees respond and heal from the trauma they experienced.